 Who can you claim for

-You can claim for employees who were on the payroll on 28 February and who are on any type of contract.
+You can claim for furloughed employees who were on the payroll on 19 March 2020 (previously the guidance said 28 February, as of 15 April that guidance was changed) and who are on any type of contract.
 This includes employees:

 - who are full time